MozhganVD/InteractivePatternDetection/README.md

 4. Check desired interest functions (we recommend using all of them) and ```Start Pattern Disocvery```
 ![IMAGE](pic/setting_1.PNG)

-5. Running on a big dataset for the first time would take some time for calculating the pair-wised case distances (:coffee:), then you have the results in new window:
+5. Running on a big dataset for the first time would take some time for calculating the pairwise case distances (:coffee:), then you have the results in new window:

 ![IMAGE](pic/Results_1.PNG)